Brief Introduction to Wax Begonia

-You can use quit weak fertilizers in a monthly basis.
-It will work good for the plant.
+You can use quite weak fertilizers monthly.
+It will work well for the plant.

 How to Prune Wax Begonia?

 We humans cut our hairs to give it a perfect shape — how can our plants get rid of it?
-We are not gonna cut hairs as it doesn’t has any.
+We are not gonna cut hairs as it doesn’t have any.

-Trim the overgrown or curved branches and the leaves once in every month.
+Trim the overgrown or curved branches and the leaves once every month.

-Pruning your plant is one of the best ways to get a favorable growth that will help you to create a fuller plant.
+Pruning your plant is one of the best ways to get favourable growth that will help you to create a fuller plant.

 How to Grow Wax Begonia in Containers?

-If plants are unable to survive in the geographical area where you currently live in you can easily grow it as an indoor house plant.
+If plants are unable to survive in the geographical area where you currently live in you can easily grow them as an indoor house plant.